 All species of bears are members of the same family, Ursidae.
 The same is true within the camel, cat, and dog kinds.
 So creationists typically place a kind around the family level, though in some cases the classification may be above or below the family.
-Unlike the quandaries of secular evolution, it’s easy to explain hybrids if they descended from the same stock on the Ark, just a few thousand years ago.
+Unlike the quandaries of secular evolution, it’s easy to explain hybrids if they descended in just a few thousand years from the same stock on the ark.

 Secular scientists have run into another tangled mess because of their unbiblical assumption: the tree of life.
-They believe the plethora of life descended from an original single-celled ancestor over billions of years.
+They believe the plethora of life descended over billions of years from an original single-celled ancestor.
 They believe as organisms evolved new traits by random mutation, genetic variation increased.
 Then natural selection eliminated the unfit.
 To produce the tree of life from a single cell, species must quickly separate into independent branches that stop sharing genetic information.
 Otherwise, we would not see vast distinctions at higher taxonomic levels.

 The Bible paints a very different picture of controlled change in nature.
 Within each kind, or “orchard tree,” immense variety is possible, but this variety stays within the tree.

 So the Bible paints a very different picture of controlled change in nature.
 Within each kind, or “orchard tree,” immense variety is possible, but this variety stays within the tree.
 None of it is inherited from other trees.
 Each has its own toolkit—its own set of genes—and limited range of variability.